the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.md

-# ArduinoUnoPinControlDemo
+# Arduino Uno Demo Library

 Intro
+	This is a library containing a collection of demo projects for the Arduino Uno

+	These projects include:
+		-Button Reading and LED control

-	This is a demo project for configuration, reading, and writing to the header pins on the Arduino Uno This project is written in C, and was written in AtmelStudio 7 (Version 7.0.1417) This project uses the Arduino Uno R3, equiped with an Atmel Atmega328P
+	This project is written in C, and was written in AtmelStudio 7 (Version 7.0.1417) This project uses the Arduino Uno R3, equiped with an Atmel Atmega328P

 Contents:
 	1) LICENSE